 Sponsoring faculty must then contact the SURI Administrator, Perry Thoorsell, with an email indicating intent to sponsor the student.
 Upon receipt of this email from the faculty sponsor, the student will be contacted directly with further instructions.

 The date of the appointment is flexible, but as a guideline, consists of a period of 10 weeks beginning Monday, June 22, 2015.
 We will hold a kick-off meeting on Monday, June 22, 2015, and students will participate in our poster session, presenting results at the end of the program, on Friday, August 28.
 Students are required to submit a two page write-up of their research experience which will be used to evaluate the SURI program.
-To see a photo album from the 2014 poster session please visit http://navier.stanford.edu/SURI/2013%20photo%20album.pptx.
+The poster session was a great success in 2014.